Wander Franco

-Wander Samuel Franco Aybar (born March 1, 2001), nicknamed "El Patron", is a Dominican professional baseball shortstop for the Tampa Bay Rays of Major League Baseball (MLB).
+Wander Samuel Franco Aybar (born March 1, 2001), nicknamed "El Patron", is a Dominican professional baseball shortstop who last played for the Tampa Bay Rays of Major League Baseball (MLB).
 He made his MLB debut in 2021 and was an All-Star in 2023.

 Franco has not played in affiliated baseball since August 2023, when he was placed on administrative leave due to an investigation into allegations of relationships with underage girls in the Dominican Republic.
-In 2025, a Dominican court found Franco guilty of sexual abuse and sexual exploitation of a minor; he received a suspended sentence of two years in prison.
+In 2025, a Dominican court found Franco guilty of sexual abuse and sexual exploitation of a 14-year-old minor; he received a suspended sentence of two years in prison.
+His first trial was voided by a Dominican appeals court.
+In 2026, Franco was re-tried and found criminally responsible for sexual and psychological abuse, but was judicially pardoned and spared jail time because the minor's mother had blackmailed him.

 Professional career

 Minor leagues

 Franco was ranked as one of the top international prospects in the 2017 international class.
 He signed with the Tampa Bay Rays organization on July 2, 2017, for a signing bonus of $3.85 million.
-Franco made his professional debut in 2018 with the Princeton Rays.
-On July 14, 2018, Franco hit for the cycle while playing for Princeton.
-In 2018, at 17 years old, Franco was named the 2018 Appalachian League Player of the Year after hitting .374/.445/.636 with 11 home runs and 57 runs batted in (RBIs) over 245 plate appearances for the Princeton Rays.
+He made his professional debut in 2018 with the Princeton Rays.
+On July 14, Franco hit for the cycle.
+At 17 years old, Franco was named the 2018 Appalachian League Player of the Year after hitting for a .374/.445/.636 slash line with 11 home runs and 57 runs batted in (RBIs) over 245 plate appearances for Princeton.

-Prior to the 2019 season, Franco was ranked as the fourth best prospect in baseball by Baseball America.
+Prior to the 2019 season, Franco was ranked as the fourth best prospect by Baseball America.
 He began the season with the Bowling Green Hot Rods.
 He was promoted to the Charlotte Stone Crabs on June 25.
-Franco was named to the 2019 All-Star Futures Game.
+Franco was named to the All-Star Futures Game.
 He finished the 2019 season with a .327/.398/.487 slash line with nine home runs and 53 RBIs.

 Prior to the 2020 season, Franco was ranked the No. 1 prospect in all of baseball.
-On September 22, the Rays added Franco to their pool of players who would be eligible to play in the Major League Baseball postseason.
-Franco did not appear in an MLB game, and did not play in any minor league contests due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Instead, he played in the Dominican Winter League in the 2020-21 offseason with Leones del Escogido, batting .350/.435/.500 in 23 at-bats.
+Franco did not play in any minor league contests due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On September 22, the Rays added Franco to their pool of players who would be eligible to play in the Major League Baseball (MLB) postseason but he did not appear in the playoffs.
+He played in the Dominican Winter League in the 2020-21 offseason with Leones del Escogido, batting .350/.435/.500 in 23 plate appearances.

+2021: MLB debut

-The Rays invited Franco to major league spring training in 2021, but he did not make the team, and began the season in Triple-A with the Durham Bulls.
-In 39 games with Durham, Franco logged a .315/.367/.586 slash line with seven home runs and 35 RBIs.
+The Rays invited Franco to major league spring training in 2021, but he did not make the team and began the season in Triple-A with the Durham Bulls.
+In 39 games with Durham, Franco had a .315/.367/.586 slash line with seven home runs and 35 RBIs.